 The baptism of the Holy Spirit gives someone special strength to stand uprightly when others have fallen flat.

-Therefore, all believers should seek baptism of the Holy Spirit like the early apostles during Pentecost (Acts 2:1-3).
+Therefore, all believers should seek the baptism of the Holy Spirit like the early apostles during Pentecost (Acts 2:1-3).

 We can pray in church and/or solicit prayers from church elders (like Paul prayed for Ephesus brethren – Acts 19:6).

-We can also individually wait on God through prayer and fasting to receive baptism of the Holy Spirit.
+We can also individually wait on God through prayer and fasting to receive the baptism of the Holy Spirit.

-A dedicated prayer is needed to secure baptism of the Holy Spirit; therefore, believers should pray to have it.
+A dedicated prayer is needed to secure the baptism of the Holy Spirit; therefore, believers should pray to have it.